facephi/sdk-mobile-documentation/docs/flutter/Mobile_SDK.md

 ### 2.2.
 Plugin installation: Common

 The plugin allows execution on **Android and iOS** platforms.
 This section explains the common steps to all platforms.
 To install the plugin, the following steps must be adopted:

-- Make sure **react-native** is installed.
+- Make sure **Flutter** framework is installed.

-- Access **\<%APPLICATION_PATH%\>** at a terminal and run:
+- Access **<%APPLICATION_PATH%>** at a terminal and run:

 ```
-yarn add @facephi/sdk-core-react-native
+dart pub token add "https://facephicorp.jfrog.io/artifactory/api/pub/pub-pro-fphi"
 ```

 <div class="warning">